×

 When we asked people what advice they would give someone preparing to move to Nijmegen, they said:

 "Nijmegen is a city in the Netherlands known for its rich history, vibrant culture, and high quality of life.
 Before moving to Nijmegen, it's important to understand that the official language is Dutch, although English is widely spoken, especially among younger generations and in the business sector.
 The cost of living in Nijmegen is relatively high, with housing being the largest expense for most expats.
 The city has a well-developed public transportation system, including buses and trains, and cycling is a popular mode of transport.
 Nijmegen is home to Radboud University, one of the top universities in the country, making it a bustling student city with a vibrant nightlife and plenty of cultural activities.
 The city is also known for its annual events such as the Nijmegen Marches, a four-day walking event that attracts participants from around the world.
 The healthcare system in the Netherlands is of a high standard, but it's mandatory to have health insurance, so expats should ensure they are adequately covered.
 The Dutch are known for their directness in communication, which can sometimes be perceived as blunt, but is generally not intended to be rude.
 Nijmegen has a temperate maritime climate, with mild summers and cool winters, so expats should pack accordingly.
 The city is also known for its commitment to sustainability, with many initiatives in place to promote green living.
-Finally, it's important to note that the Netherlands has a high tax rate, and expats should familiarize themselves with the Dutch tax system," said one expat in Nijmegen.
+Finally, it's important to note that the Netherlands has a high tax rate, and expats should familiarize themselves with the Dutch tax system," replied a member in Nijmegen.

 How do I find a place to live in Nijmegen?